ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 ## Approach 3: SymPy and Generalised Laguerre Polynomials

-Let's step back a moment and recall that our goal here was to simply *count*, rather than generate, the permuations.
-We know that constructing permutations one after the other can be slow, so it stands to reason that a more mathemical approach to derive the count will be quicker.
+Let's step back a moment and recall that our goal here was to simply *count*, rather than generate, the permutations.
+We know that constructing permutations one after the other can be slow, so it stands to reason that a more mathematical approach to derive the count will be quicker.

 The place to start is to go through the string and count the frequency of each letter.
-If you enjoy combinatorics, you may decide to play around and use these frequenies to find some optimisations that will cut down the run time of the code.
+If you enjoy combinatorics, you may decide to play around and use these frequencies to find some optimisations that will cut down the run time of the code.
 For instance, we could treat the two 'o' in 'food' as a single letter and count $3!$ illegal arrangements to the deduce that there must be $12 - 3! = 6$ good ones.

 If you know a little bit about [generating functions](https://en.wikipedia.org/wiki/Generating_function), you might get even further and find an explicit formula for specific cases.
-Still, to me, this particular problem seems fundamentally difficult to solve in full generality using a strictly mathetical approach.
+Still, to me, this particular problem seems fundamentally difficult to solve in full generality using a strictly mathematical approach.

 In 2012 I read [Jair Taylor's solution](https://math.stackexchange.com/a/129802/172714) to this permutation problem on math.stackexchange.com in which he presents a remarkable formula.
 It turns out that the count of permutations in which no two adjacent letters are equal is given by: